jgbishop/sxs-settings/messages/post_install_readme.txt

 this list; more on why it does this in a second).
 When a file in the quick panel is selected, it becomes the "left" (or "top", depending on your settings) panel in the comparison window.
-The "right" (or "bottom") panel will contain the corresponding user settings file, typically located in the Packages\User directory (hence why files in Packages/User are filtered out of the list).
+The "right" (or "bottom") panel will contain the corresponding user settings file, typically located in the Packages/User directory (hence why files in Packages/User are filtered out of the list).

 Side-by-Side Settings tries to do the correct thing depending on the file you